MasterBasadi/NFLRadar/README.md

   The terminal displays ~50% accuracy because future games don’t have real results yet (`NaN` values).
   When evaluated only on known games, the true accuracy is about **63%**.
 - **Edge cases:**
-  - Week 18 initially disappeared due to timezone and date parsing issues — fixed by explicitly setting all games to year `2025`.
+  - Week 18 initially disappeared due to timezone and date parsing issues, fixed by explicitly setting all games to year `2025`.
   - Rounding predicted scores slightly reduced accuracy, so rounding is deferred to visualization instead.

 ---